growthbook/growthbook/packages/back-end/test/integrations/README.md

 ## How to use it

+If you satisfy the (hefty) pre-requisites below, you can simply run the following once in the main git branch and whatever branch you wish to test:
 `yarn workspace back-end test-integration-queries`

+Once that script runs, you can use a [notebook like this one](https://colab.research.google.com/drive/1J-VBFGQ2a_7cyarrNRPXuHlQXVfB55yy?usp=sharing) to compare two sets of results across the main and dev branch from which you ran the above script.

-This for now just runs `integration-query-test.sh` which itself:
+The `test-integration-queries` command runs `integration-query-test.sh` which itself:

 1. Loads environment via `source ~/.env`
 2. Generates the queries using `integration-query-generator.ts`
-3. Lints and executes the queries, storing results and using a cache, using `integration-query-runner.py`
+3. Lints and executes the queries, storing results using the current git branch as part of the file name, using `integration-query-runner.py`

+Note a shared cache is used for each run.
+If the combination of SQL engine and SQL query itself is identical, the results should be pulled directly from the cache rather than re-generated.

+### Pre-requisites

 You will need: